-Buying Back a Vehicle That Has Been Written Off
+Buying Back a Written Off or Damaged Car or Van

 Cars can be written off and classified as damaged or broken for several reasons and fall under categories based on the area of the car affected, whether that’s the bodywork, engine, parts or interior.

 Many car owners don’t realise that they can actually buy back their written off vehicle from their insurance company.
 In fact, it’s often a wise move, especially if the damaged car can be easily repaired.

 Here’s our guide to everything that you need to know about buying back a vehicle that has been declared a total loss.

 Why Does it Benefit a Car Owner to Buy Back a Damaged Vehicle?